cloudwithanne/Deploying-an-AI-Spam-Detection-App/README.md

 7. Configure security groups:
    - Allow SSH (port 22)
    - Add a rule for HTTP (port 80)
-   - Add a rule for custom TCP (port 5000)
 8. Launch the instance and connect via SSH

 ---